SockguardSockguard

 Presets

-Ready-made sockguard configs for drydock, Traefik, Portainer, Watchtower, Homepage, Homarr, Diun, Autoheal, and read-only dashboards.
+Ready-made sockguard configs for drydock, Traefik, Portainer, Watchtower, Homepage, Homarr, Diun, Autoheal, GitHub Actions and GitLab runners, the CIS Docker Benchmark, and read-only dashboards.

 Sockguard ships with ready-made config presets for common Docker consumers.
 All presets are bundled in the container image at /etc/sockguard/.